ali-layken/BurstUI/posts/Build_Your_Own_VPN.md

 $ sudo sysctl -w  net.ipv4.ip_unprivileged_port_start=1024
 ```

-### Automating
+### Automating (Linux)

-To automate this process after reboot is a little more tricky but this is the desirable setup for any server, things happen computers crash and shutdown, its best to make sure everything is easy to get back up again.
-I find no difference between letting pihole use 53 or mapping pihole to 1053 and then forwarding all 53 requests to 1053 so I wont setup port forwarding.
+To automate this process after reboot is a little more tricky, but this is the desirable setup for any server: things happen, computers crash and shutdown.
+Its best to make sure everything is easy to get back up again.
 This setup does have lower unprivileged ports on boot so a very specifically timed attack could start a user process on a privileged port before I set it back to 1024.
-Adding linux capabilities in the compose didn't work so we will have to do this somehow.
+Adding linux capabilities in the compose didn't work so we will have automate this configuration.
 Adjust this linux system configuration section for your own needs:

 <br/>

-First we have to set the unprivileged ports to 0 in `/etc/sysctl.d/99-sysctl.conf` so that on boot podman-compose can start pihole:
+1. First we have to set the unprivileged ports to 0 in `/etc/sysctl.d/99-sysctl.conf` so that on boot podman-compose can start pihole:
 ```ini
 net.ipv4.ip_unprivileged_port_start=0
 ```

-Next we will start our rootless containers on boot.
+2. Next we will start our rootless containers on boot.
 I used [this article](https://www.it-hure.de/2024/02/podman-compose-and-systemd/) to understand podman-compose's relationship with systemd since this command is pretty undocumented.
 In the folder with the docker-compose run:

 ```shellsession
 $ podman-compose systemd
 $ systemctl --user enable --now 'podman-compose@pihole'
 ```

-This creates a systemd user unit file that describes to systemd how we want pihole to start on boot.
+3. This creates a systemd user unit file that describes to systemd how we want pihole to start on boot.
 After a reboot with this service enabled you can see if it started ok and check the logs using:

 ```shellsession
 $ systemctl --user status 'podman-compose@pihole' #Startup status
 $ journalctl --user -xeu 'podman-compose@pihole' #Logs
 ```

-The problem is now that our unprivileged ports are set to 0.
+4. The problem is now that our unprivileged ports are set to 0.
 To fix this I just made another user unit file that runs after podman-compose@pihole at `~/.config/systemd/user/unpriv.service`:

 ```ini
 [Unit]